teracow/googliser/README.md

 `-i` or `--title [STRING]`
 Specify a custom title for the gallery.
 Default is to use the search-phrase.
 Enclose whitespace in quotes e.g. *'This is what cows look like!'*

+`-k` or `--skip-no-size`
+Don't download images if the file size cannot be determined up-front.
+Specifying this will speed up downloading but will generate more failures.

 `-l` or `--lower-size [INTEGER]`
 Only download image files that are reported by the server to be larger than this many bytes.
-Some servers do not report a byte file-size, so these will be downloaded anyway and checked afterward.
+Some servers do not report a byte file-size, so these will be downloaded anyway and checked afterward (unless `-k --skip-no-size` is specified).
 Default is 1,000 bytes.
 I've found this setting useful for ignoring files sent by servers that give me HTML instead of the JPG I requested. :)

 `-n` or `--number [INTEGER]`
 Number of images to download.
 Default is 25.
 Maximum is 1,000.
 Requesting more than 100 will require (-m --max-results) to be increased to allow more results to be downloaded.